Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 2. Using Generic or Descriptive Terms as Your Brand Name

-Trying to trademark your name or brand using generic or overly descriptive terms is another common mistake.
+Trying to trademark a name or brand using generic or overly descriptive terms is another common mistake.
 For instance, naming a tech company “Fast Computers” or a coffee brand “Premium Coffee” is unlikely to get trademark protection because these terms are seen as too general.

 Generic or descriptive names lack distinctiveness, making it harder to claim exclusive rights.
 Instead, choose unique, creative, or coined names that stand out.
+Distinctive marks not only strengthen your legal rights but also make your brand more memorable for customers.

-Tip: When you trademark your business name, opt for distinctive words or invented terms.
+Tip: When you trademark business name, opt for distinctive words or invented terms.
 This increases your chances of successful registration and easier legal enforcement.

 3. Overlooking the Importance of Logo Registration